creepyvampire/qgroundcontrol/README.md

 ## License

 This project inherits the original QGroundControl license.
-Please refer to the [LICENSE](LICENSE) file for details.
+Please refer to the LICENSE [1](./LICENSE-APACHE)/[2](./LICENSE-GPL) file for details.

 ## Credits